Different Types Of Heels – A Beginner’s Guide

 7. Sling Back Heels

 You are not comfortable with stilettos or pumps that do not sit properly at the back of your feet?
 No problem – slingbacks are your answer.
 They come with straps that cinch them together and enhance how the shoes and feet look.
+Paola shares, “My favorite!
+You can wear these in winter with opaque tights or pair them with trousers and skirts during summer.
+They look amazing.”

 Fashion Tip – Wear them with just about any outfit because they are convenient; but these look great with dresses that show your ankles.